 The letter C is the phonetic equivalent of the word sea, a subject poetically described by Goethe's Calm Sea and Prosperous Voyage (Meeresstille und glückliche Fahrt).
 In Variation XIII, Elgar sonically portrays the sea by quoting a fragment from Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
 This early work by Mendelssohn was inspired by his friendship with Goethe and an admiration for his lyrical poetry.
 Three of these fragments are presented in the major modes A flat and E flat, and a fourth in the minor mode of F. In a prior article I describe multifaceted allusions to Jesus in Variation XIII.
 One example is is the Roman Numerals XIII and their alphabetical equivalents that encode his initials (J = X, C = III).
 There is also a musical cryptogram within the three keys of the Mendelssohn fragments that enciphers the acronym for the German motto “Frei aber einsam” (Free but lonely).

 Elgar closely identified with the violin.
-Returning to the subject of Pi and its connection with the geometric circle, it is remarkable the design and construction of the violin involves the extensive use of circles.
+Returning to the subject of Pi and its connection with the geometric circle, it is remarkable the design and construction of the violin entails the extensive use of circles.

 The sound holes of the violin contain four broken circles.
 The scroll has eight circular holes in it for the pegs.
 The tailpiece has four broken circles to secure the ends of the strings.
 The scroll also has circular features along with the upper, middle, and lower bouts.